Best Resene Interior Colours: Room-by-Room Guide

 Resene Half Spanish White

-- Brightens often-dark Wellington corridors and entry halls
+• Brightens the dark corridors and entry halls common in Wellington

-- Shows dirt less than pure white — a practical consideration in a high-traffic space
+• Shows dirt less than pure white, which matters in a busy space

-- Connects spaces cohesively as you move through the home
+• Ties spaces together as you move through the home

 Resene Quarter Haystack

-- Warm and welcoming from the moment you enter
+• Warm and welcoming the moment you walk in

 Stairwells

-Light colours are essential in stairwells.
-Dark stairwells in Wellington villas feel oppressive and create a genuine safety concern — people misjudge steps in poor light.
-Stick to Resene whites and pale neutrals in any stairwell with limited natural light.
+Keep stairwells light.
+Dark stairwells in Wellington villas feel closed in and become a real safety issue.
+People misjudge steps in poor light.
+Stick to Resene whites and pale neutrals in any stairwell short on natural light.

 Finish Recommendation